Test-Time Multimodal Backdoor Detection by Contrastive Prompting: Experiments

 \subsection{Experimental setup}

-\textbf{Datasets.} \quad In the experiment, we evaluate BDetCLIP on various downstream classification datasets including ImageNet-1K \citep{russakovsky2015imagenet}, Food-101 \citep{bossard2014food}, and Caltech-101 \citep{fei2004learning}.
+\textbf{Datasets.}\quad In the experiment, we evaluate BDetCLIP on various downstream classification datasets including ImageNet-1K \citep{russakovsky2015imagenet}, Food-101 \citep{bossard2014food} and Caltech-101 \citep{fei2004learning}.
 In particular, we pioneer backdoor attacks and defenses for CLIP on fine-grained image classification datasets Food-101 and Caltech-101, which are more challenging tasks.
-Besides, we select target backdoored samples from CC3M \citep{sharma2018conceptual} which is a popular multimodal pre-training dataset including about 3 million image-text pairs.
-During the inference stage, we consider $30\%$ test-time samples to be backdoored ones, which is a more practical setting.
-We also provide the impact of different backdoor ratios on the effectiveness of detection methods and the detection results of ImageNet-V2 \citep{recht2019imagenet} in Appendix \ref{app_more}.
-The details of the datasets are shown in Appendix \ref{appendix_setup}.
+Besides, we select target backdoored samples from CC3M \citep{sharma2018conceptual} which is a popular multimodal pre-training dataset.
+During the inference stage, we set the proportion of backdoored samples in the test data to 0.3.
+We also provide results under different backdoor ratios (i.e., 0.3, 0.5, and 0.7) in Appendix \ref{app:ratio}.